 She has been recognized as an innovative and gifted teacher by undergraduate and graduate students, e.g., receiving the ‘Outstanding Teacher Award’ early in her career at OSU.
 Her courses emphasize a combination of the mystery, majesty, relevance and excitement of science, and the importance of scientists engaging with society.
-The 30 Ph.D. students, 10 M.S., 15 Postdoctoral students, and dozens of undergraduate students who completed their studies under her direction have gone on to successful careers as stellar scientists, gifted administrators, inspiring teachers, helpful mentors, sought-after consultants, and effective governmental and non-governmental scientists.
+The more than 30 Ph.D. students, 10 M.S., 15 Postdoctoral students, and dozens of undergraduate students who completed their studies under her direction have gone on to successful careers as stellar scientists, gifted administrators, inspiring teachers, helpful mentors, sought-after consultants, and effective governmental and non-governmental scientists.

 Lubchenco has led numerous efforts to advance scientific knowledge of a range of topics including climate change, biodiversity, conservation, sustainable fisheries, sustainable aquaculture, hypoxia, ocean acidification and a healthy ocean.
 She co-founded a place-based research consortium, PISCO, that studies the near-shore ocean along the coasts of Oregon and California and resulted in significant advancement in knowledge as well as improved public awareness and management.
 PISCO research informs fishery management, citizen-science, conservation organization activities, and state and federal policies.